Information About Various Materials And Techniques

 Will the plant need care after it is planted (water)?
 How will you do that and over what time period.
 In some cases the plant will need to be protected from animals or from falling over.

-Remember that an Eagle Scout project should produce some lasting result.
+Remember that an Eagle Scout project should produce some significant result.
 Will the plants you are going to put in still be there several years from now?
 What will you do if some of the plants die?

 If you are using wood, or many other materials, you will probably be using paint, stain, or other coatings.
 The most important thing is to read the label on the can.
 The can provides information on what uses the paint is appropriate for, how to apply it, tools, coverage rates, cleanup, and safety issues.
 You should be familiar with all this information in your planning.
 Be sure the product you select is compatible with the surface you are coating and the environment it will be used in.
 Will you be applying it with brushes (what size, material, style), rollers (what size and nap), or sprayer?
 The coverage information is always approximate.
 Unless you are using a custom mixed color, you probably could buy extra and return any you do not use.
 How many coats are recommended, and what sanding or other treatment should be done between coats.
 How much time (minimum and maximum) should pass between coats?